 Rocking the latest car stereo is a good thing but nothing beats having the perfect head unit that works seamlessly with your preferred software platform (Android Auto or Apple Carplay).

-Our top rated product and the best apple carplay stereo is non other than Sony’s XAV-AX100 and even though Sony launched the AX200 as its successor , the XAV-AX100 is still a favourite amongst car owners who use Apple Carplay daily.
+The best apple carplay stereo is non other than Sony’s XAV-AX100 and even though Sony launched the AX200 as its successor , the XAV-AX100 is still a favourite among car owners who use Apple Carplay.

 There’s one thing to note though ; this head unit dosen’t offer wireless Carplay experience so you’ld have to plug-in your iPhone via a USB chord.
 However , if you’re all about wireless carplay , do have at look at our #2 recommendation on this list.